cobwebos/docs/articles/cognitive-services/Computer-vision/QuickStarts/Python.md

 ```

-#### <a name="ocr-example-response"></a>OCR Example Response
+### <a name="ocr-example-response"></a>OCR Example Response
-Upon success, the OCR results include the text from the image, as well as bounding boxes for regions, lines, and words.
+Upon success, the OCR results include the text from the image.
+They also include bounding boxes for regions, lines, and words.

 ```json
 {